 Truck driver retention is constantly on the minds of many trucking carrier executives.
-As COO of Stay Metrics (recently acquired by Tenstreet), I am always thinking about driver retention strategies for our clients and how we can help them change their culture so more drivers stay.
 Outside factors like the economy, the current COVID pandemic and driver availability will impact the truck driver turnover rate and a carrier’s ability to retain drivers.
 Still, there are a number of factors within your control as well.
 While driver pay is certainly critical, there are other ways to increase commitment from your fleet and reduce the turnover rate for truck drivers.
 All carriers are different in their approach to driver satisfaction, commitment, and retention.
-That said, I wanted to share some tips and resources that can help companies reduce turnover for truck drivers across the truck driving and transportation industry.
+That said, here are some tips and resources that can help companies reduce turnover for truck drivers across the truck driving and transportation industry.

 1: Get Driver Feedback!